ThePrankMonkey/dockercompose-mediacenter/README.md

 Need a user and group named `docker`, and to update the .env with the PUID and PGID.
 Need a config and storage folder structure.

+Get the PUID and PGID with `id docker` and then update `.env` variables.

 ## Maintain

 Make a cron job that executes the build script.